oracle/python-cx_Oracle/doc/src/module.rst

 .. data:: BINARY

-   This type object is used to describe columns in a database that are binary (in Oracle this is RAW columns).
+   This type object is used to describe columns in a database that contain binary data.
+In Oracle this is RAW columns.

 .. data:: BFILE